-SECTION 303.
+1 Comment 2 I left the addition in this Section since it backs up the reference from Article 4 3 SECTION 303.
 DUTY TO ENFORCE.

-- (a) A court of this State state shall recognize and enforce a child-custody determination of a court of another State state if the latter court exercised jurisdiction in substantial conformity with this [Act] [Article 2] or the determination was made under factual circumstances meeting the jurisdictional standards of this [Act] [Article 2] and the determination has not been modified in accordance with this [Act] [Article 2]. - (b) A court of this State state may utilize any remedy available under other law of this State state to enforce a child-custody determination made by a court of another State state.
-The remedies provided in this [article] are cumulative and do not affect the availability of other remedies to enforce a child-custody determination.
+4 (a) A court of this State state shall recognize and enforce a child-custody determination 5 of a court of another State state if the latter court exercised jurisdiction in substantial conformity 6 with this [Act] [act] or the determination was made under factual circumstances meeting the 7 jurisdictional standards of this [Act] and the determination has not been modified in accordance 8 with this [Act].
+9 (b) A court of this State state may utilize any remedy available under other law of this 10 State state to enforce a child-custody determination made by a court of another State state.
+The 11 remedies provided in this [article] are cumulative and do not affect the availability of other 12 remedies to enforce a child-custody determination.
+13 [(c) A court of this state need not apply this [article] if the child custody law of a 14 nonconvention country violates fundamental principles of human rights.]
+15 Additional Comment 16 Subsection (c) is bracketed.
+Given section 105, it is probably not necessary here.
+17 SECTION 304.

-SECTION 304.
 TEMPORARY VISITATION.

-- (a) A court of this State state which does not have jurisdiction to modify a child-custody determination, may issue a temporary order enforcing: - (1) a visitation schedule made by a court of another State state; or - (2) the visitation provisions of a child-custody determination of another State state that does not provide for a specific visitation schedule. - (b) If a court of this State state makes an order under subsection (a)(2), it shall specify in the order a period that it considers adequate to allow the petitioner to obtain an order from a court having jurisdiction under the criteria specified in [Article] 2.
+18 (a) A court of this State state which does not have jurisdiction to modify a child-custody 19 determination, may issue a temporary order enforcing: 20 (1) a visitation schedule made by a court of another State state; or 21 (2) the visitation provisions of a child-custody determination of another State state 22 that does not provide for a specific visitation schedule.
+23 (b) If a court of this State state makes an order under subsection (a)(2), it shall specify in the order a period that it considers adequate to allow the petitioner to obtain an order from a court having jurisdiction under the criteria specified in [Article] 2.
 The order remains in effect until an order is obtained from the other court or the period expires.
 SECTION 305.
-REGISTRATION OF CHILD-CUSTODY DETERMINATION.

-(a) A child-custody determination issued by a court of another State may be registered in this State state, with or without a simultaneous request for enforcement, by sending

-1 to [the appropriate court] in this State state: 2 (1) a letter or other document requesting registration; 3 (2) two copies, including one certified copy, of the determination sought to be 4 registered, and a statement under penalty of perjury that to the best of the knowledge and belief 5 of the person seeking registration the order has not been modified; and 6 (3) except as otherwise provided in Section 209, the name and address of the 7 person seeking registration and any parent or person acting as a parent who has been awarded 8 custody or visitation in the child-custody determination sought to be registered.
-9 (b) On receipt of the documents required by subsection (a), the registering court shall: 10 (1) cause the determination to be filed as a foreign judgment, together with one 11 copy of any accompanying documents and information, regardless of their form; and 12 (2) serve notice upon the persons named pursuant to subsection (a)(3) and provide 13 them with an opportunity to contest the registration in accordance with this section.
-14 (c) The notice required by subsection (b)(2) must state that: 15 (1) a registered determination is enforceable as of the date of the registration in 16 the same manner as a determination issued by a court of this State state; 17 (2) a hearing to contest the validity of the registered determination must be 18 requested within not later than 20 days after service of notice; and 19 (3) failure to contest the registration will result in confirmation of the child- 20 custody determination and preclude further contest of that determination with respect to any 21 matter that could have been asserted.
-22 (d) A person seeking to contest the validity of a registered order must shall request a 23 hearing within not later than 20 days after service of the notice.
-At that hearing, the court shall
+REGISTRATION OF CHILD-CUSTODY DETERMINATION AND MEASURE OF PROTECTION. (a) A child-custody determination issued by a court of another State state may be registered in this State state, with or without a simultaneous request for enforcement, by sending to [the appropriate court] in this State state: (1) a letter or other document requesting registration; (2) two copies, including one certified copy, of the determination sought to be registered, and a statement under penalty of perjury that to the best of the knowledge and belief of the person seeking registration the order has not been modified; and (3) except as otherwise provided in Section 209, the name and address of the person seeking registration and any parent or person acting as a parent who has been awarded custody or visitation in the child-custody determination sought to be registered. (b) On receipt of the documents required by subsection (a), the registering court shall: (1) cause the determination to be filed as a foreign judgment, together with one copy of any accompanying documents and information, regardless of their form; and (2) serve notice upon the persons named pursuant to subsection $\frac{(a)(1-(3))}{(a)}$ (a) and provide them with an opportunity to contest the registration in accordance with this section. (c) The notice required by subsection (b)(2) must state that: (1) a registered determination is enforceable as of the date of the registration in the same manner as a determination issued by a court of this State state;